michaelmiaomiao/Data-Science/daily notes/statistics knoledge collected--11 .md

 - The correlation between two random variables is a number that runs from -1 through 0 to +1 and indicates a strong inverse relationship, no rela
 - tionship, and a strong direct relationship, respectively.
+- % variation in y can be explaine by.

 ## distributions
 - The binomial distribution
 -
-The multinomial distribution is a discrete distribution that can be used to model situations where a subject has n trials each of which independently can result in one of k different
+The multinomial distribution is a discrete distribution that can be used to model situations where a subject has n trials each of whi**ch independently can result in one of k different**

 - The Poisson distribution is a discrete distribution whose support is the non- negative integers (0, 1, 2, . . .).
 Many measurements that represent counts which have no theoretical upper limit, such as the number of times a subject clicks on a moving target on a computer screen in one minute, follow a Poisson distribution.